maxschneidercodes/maxschneidercodes/README.md

 I really like to solve problems and wrap my head arround difficult bugs.
 You'll find me using modern frontend technologies to bring the project to life.

+Moreover I am a passionate Christian and I like Fitness.

 ## 💼 Technical Skills

 ### Front End